 Delivering safe care for each patient is a unifying aim across healthcare.
 When caring for someone who has acquired or grown up with learning impediments or disabilities there can be additional challenges in successfully meeting this aim.

 Distinct issues face patients and their carers in this field, organisations and care systems need to apply safety checks and standards to ensure substantive mitigation in harm.
 And for those with learning disabilities, it may be necessary to find different ways to explain what is going to happen, so the patient can be fully engaged in treatment.

 Our judges are seeking projects that have demonstrably increased the safety and reliability of care for those with learning disabilities, whether generally or for a specific condition or need.
-Entries are accepted from NHS or private service providers delivering excellent standards of care.
+Entries are accepted from NHS or public sector providers delivering excellent standards of care.

 Describe the context of provision for patients with a learning disability including the various organisations involved with the project.
 Outline the targets set for improvements in the safe care of patients and what measures were put in place

 Show demonstrable achievements including quantitative results showing the improvements in safety achieved as a direct result of the initiative.
 Judges will be looking for evidence that the initiative has had a tangible positive impact on the safe care of people with a learning impediment.
 Evidence the patient safety work has directly contributed to the delivery of consistently high-quality care.
 Entrants should include patient and staff testimonials supporting the efficacy of the initiative.

 Improvements in the provision of safe and quality care which are potentially replicable and scalable.
 Describe the efforts made to share best practice outside of the specialism and across organisations.

 Clear evidence the initiative has improved value for patients, staff and to the organisation.
 Evidence can include patient experiences, staff satisfaction, improvements in capacity and efficiency.
 Where possible, this should include evidence of improved financial value as well.